 - Critical Dissonance: Rated "Rotten" at 50% on Rotten Tomatoes but the "regular" folks at Cinema Score rate it an A-.
 The film's strong week-to-week holds also indicated terrific word-of-mouth from audiences.

-Designated Hero: See below.
-Seriously, in many other movies, Dylan would be the villain, and the Horsemen his pawns.
+- Designated Hero: Seriously, in many other movies, Dylan would be the villain, and the Horsemen his pawns.
 In this movie...that's still sort of the case.
 There just isn't any hero character to stop him.
 At least one trick — the car chase — could easily have gotten a lot of innocent people killed.

-Even Tressler Insurance and the company that made the safe are arguably in the clear.
-The former refused to pay money out because the guy in question...performed an extremely dangerous magic trick that predictably got him killed- granted, not his family's fault, but insurance isn't meant to cover nigh-suicidal behaviour; with the latter the worst they did was cut corners and use sub-par materials, but once again, you are not supposed to lock yourself in safes in the first place, and they are designed to not be opened easily.
+- Even Tressler Insurance and the company that made the safe are in the clear.
+While it's implied that Tressler is a Jerk Ass and has cheated people before, this is never actually shown, and is actually irrelevant to the story because the Fifth Horsemen only cares about one case: The former refused to pay money out because the guy in question...performed an extremely dangerous magic trick that predictably got him killed- granted, not his family's fault, but insurance isn't meant to cover nigh-suicidal behaviour; with the latter the worst they did was cut corners and use sub-par materials, but once again, you are not supposed to lock yourself in safes in the first place, and they are designed to not be opened easily.

 - Epileptic Trees: There is no Eye, and the movie ends with Dylan about to murder the other Horsemen because they have outlived their usefulness.
 Dylan is just a Secretly Wealthy mastermind with a grudge, not a member of an elaborate ancient organization.

 - Like You Would Really Do It: Given that this is a movie about illusionists, most first-time viewers could easily guess that Jack was Faking the Dead.